goddyogbuabor/ActivityRecognition/README.md

 # ActivityRecognition
- The used to collect accelerometer sensor data for activity recognition
+ The Android app is used to collect accelerometer sensor data for activity recognition.
+ The sensor data is store as csv file in the download folder of the user's mobile phone